-Casey spent three weeks in and out of clinics in Sao Paulo, Brazil, undergoing tests by doctors who spoke only Portuguese (which she didn’t speak), before being admitted to the local government hospital.
-During this time, Casey was forced to rely on strangers, who quickly became friends.
-Translating from Portuguese to English; transporting her to the hospital; contacting her family and friends back home in the U.S. Thankfully, through their help, Casey was medically evacuated back to the United States, where she was able to recover.
+Myers spent three weeks in and out of clinics in Sao Paulo, Brazil, undergoing tests by doctors who spoke only Portuguese (which she didn’t speak), before being admitted to the local government hospital.
+During this time, Myers was forced to rely on strangers, who quickly became friends.
+Translating from Portuguese to English; transporting her to the hospital; contacting her family and friends back home in the U.S. Thankfully, through their help, Myers was medically evacuated back to the United States, where she was able to recover.
 Determined to complete her around the world trip, she soon set off again (once she was healthy enough).
 But this time, she carried with her a renewed sense of appreciation for everyone she met who had, quite literally, saved her life.

-When she arrived in Greece, Casey was again confronted with the harsh realities of inequality.
+When she arrived in Greece, Myers was again confronted with the harsh realities of inequality.
 She started volunteering in Lesvos, where refugees and asylum seekers from the Middle East and Africa were arriving daily.
-Though Casey had left her home willingly, she still understood the feeling of being vulnerable, lost, and far away from home.
+Though Myers had left her home willingly, she still understood the feeling of being vulnerable, lost, and far away from home.
 Only this time, she was able to pay back the kindness she had received back in Sao Paulo by paying it forward in the Kara Tepe and Moria refugee camps of Lesvos.

 Through a quick and dirty needs assessment, she realized that one skill set most asylum seekers lacked was computer literacy, even more so than English or other technical skills.
 The number one reason for asylum seekers wanting to learn English in camps is to get a job.
 But without knowing how to use a computer, the job search becomes almost impossible.